rentruewang/learning-machine/en/README.md

 ## [English version](./README.md)
 ## [中文版](../zh/README.md)

-In this handbook, I'll cover the basics of machine learning, as well as some thories as for why certain methods work.
+In this handbook, we will look into the basics of machine learning, as well as some theories as for why certain methods work.

 ### Disclaimer